Shawscope: Volume Three (Blu-ray Review – Part 1)

 As noted in my review of the original One-Armed Swordsman, some consider The New One-Armed Swordsman to be superior to its progenitor, and in many ways it is.
 However, it’s a case where both films, as well as the sequel, all have their pros and cons.
 Some prefer David Chiang’s portrayal over Jimmy Wang Yu’s, though Chiang’s Lei Li’s reluctance to defend himself can be maddening.
 It isn’t until he’s pushed to the very brink that he eventually takes his vengeance against Long Yizhi in one of the series’ most protracted and entertaining blood baths in which he basically kills an entire clan of villains.
 It’s worth the price of admission alone.
 The most interesting aspect of the story is the gay subtext between Lei Le and Feng Junjie.
 Their relationship is portrayed as nothing more than platonic, but the execution of it, especially when Ba Jaio is sidelined and Feng Junjie professes that he’s thinking about leaving martial arts behind and that he and Lei Le should live on a farm together, only heightens that subtext.
 It would have been fascinating to see a Shaw Brothers film take such a progressive left turn, but it’s a beguiling possibility nonetheless.
 Subtext or not, the film would unfortunately be the last official Shaw-produced one-armed swordsman venture.
 Jimmy Wang Yu would portray a version of the character in One-Armed Swordsman vs. Nine Killers, and both he and David Chiang would team up for The One Armed Swordsmen, both films produced for a different studio.
 Wang Yu would also travel to Japan later that same year for Zatoichi and the One-Armed Swordsman.

 The New One-Armed Swordsmen was shot by director of photography Kung Mu-To (aka Yukio Miyagi) on 35mm film with anamorphic lenses, finished photochemically, and presented in the aspect ratio of 2.35:1.
-Arrow Video presents the film from a 2024 2K restoration by Arrow Films in collaboration with L’Immagine Ritrovata, the Hong Kong Film Archive, and Celestial Pictures, with grading by Dragon DI, Wales.
+Arrow Video presents the film from a 2024 2K restoration by Arrow Films in collaboration with L’Immagine Ritrovata, the Hong Kong Film Archive, and Celestial Pictures, with grading by R3store Studios.
 It’s another stellar presentation with a bitrate that mostly sits between 20 and 30Mbps with a tight layer of well-resolved grain, though some faint scratches are present here and there.
 Depth and detail are staggering, with another bold color palette offering a range of hues on costumes, objects, and environments.
 Blacks are deep with perfect contrast, and the image is highly stable and clean, appearing organic from beginning to end.

 Audio is included in Mandarin or English 1.0 DTS-HD Master Audio with optional English subtitles for the Mandarin audio and English SDH for the English audio.
 The Mandarin track is very clean but not overly processed-sounding with decent balance, but requires a minor volume adjustment, depending on your setup.
 The English track is a little more natural, but more narrow with some mild distortion.
 However, the Mandarin track is the clear winner when it comes to both quality and performances as the English dub isn’t very good.